 As pressure on our water resources grows and the impacts of climate change are increasingly felt, this ‘blue infrastructure’ will only become more important.
 While pollution remains a serious issue, recent decades have seen a steady improvement in the quality of many of our waterways and associated habitats.

-Environment Agency’s work on restoring London’s rivers
+Environment Agency’s work on restoring London’s river

-As a preview to London Rivers Week, we invited Dave Webb from the Environment Agency to tell us about his work over recent years to help restore the health and beauty of London’s rivers.
+We invited Dave Webb from the Environment Agency to tell us about his work over recent years to help restore the health and beauty of London’s rivers.

-‘At the heart of river restorations is re-establishing those physical and ecological processes determine a diverse and healthy ecosystem.
+“At the heart of river restorations is re-establishing those physical and ecological processes determine a diverse and healthy ecosystem.
 This reflects the ever changing nature of rivers with the constant movement of species and the natural change of form through erosion and deposition.

 Enabling nature to take its course is also at the heart of rewilding.
 Whether this is truly possible within an urban environment is debatable.
 Yet, the benefits of rewilding are as applicable for London as anywhere, and following that path must surely be the right approach.